akashgreninja/questdb.io/docs/operations/capacity-planning.md

 ---
 title: Capacity planning
 description:
-  How to plan and configure system resources available to QuestDB to ensure that server operation continues uninterrupted.
+  How to plan and configure system resources, database configuration, and client application code available to QuestDB to ensure that server operation continues uninterrupted.
 ---

 Capacity planning should be considered as part of the requirements of deploying